actypedef/ARCQuant/README.md

 *   **Unified Single-Kernel Execution:** By converting error compensation into channel augmentation, ARCQuant performs the entire inference using a **single, standard GEMM kernel**.
 This decouples the algorithm from complex custom operators and allows full utilization of optimized libraries like **CUTLASS**.
 *   **Accuracy-Aware Compensation:** Powered by a rigorous analysis of error bounds, ARCQuant identifies and compensates only the most critical "heavy-hitter" channels, recovering **FP16-level accuracy** with negligible computational cost.
-*   **Hardware-Friendly Design:** Designed for modern GPU architectures (Ampere/Hopper/Blackwell), ARCQuant eliminates the bottleneck of integer dequantization on CUDA cores, making it a future-proof solution for native floating-point quantization (FP4/FP8).
+*   **Hardware-Friendly Design:** Designed for modern GPU architectures, ARCQuant eliminates the bottleneck of integer dequantization on CUDA cores, making it a future-proof solution for native floating-point quantization.

 ### 📊 Performance
 On Llama-3 and Qwen-2.5 models, ARCQuant achieves **state-of-the-art accuracy** while delivering significantly lower latency compared to traditional mixed-precision baselines.